-Students who perform at a very low level when taking REGENTS' TEST for the FIRST time should get immediate assistance.
+Students who perform at a very low level when taking the REGENTS' TEST for the $\overline{\text{FIRST}}$ time should get immediate assistance.
 Others, at the discretion of the institution, may retake the Regents' Test without such help.
-The Chair of the Division of Humanities and Fine Arts in consultation with the Learning Support Program Director and Faculty Liaisons will determine an appropriate remediation strategy for students receiving a low-failure rating.
+The Dean of the Division of Humanities and Fine Arts in consultation with the Learning Support Program Director and Faculty Liaisons will determine an appropriate remediation strategy for students receiving a low-failure rating.